 Check the products below to see what colors and circuit options are in stock!
 Disclaimer: We do not claim or own any of the brands, names, or any copyrighted references on this page.
 Any copyrighted names are the sole property of their respective owners.

-Big Muff.
+The Big Muff.
 No introduction needed.
 We've studied vintage schematics and streamlined the build process for incredible, vintage-accurate tones in a cost-effective package.
 We are currently offering three famous variants of the circuit tuned to our taste.

 One of the weirder fuzzes of the 1970s, there does not seem to be a consensus on original schematics as there are multiple versions of the pedal floating around with not a lot of verifiable history.
 The Harmonic Percolator is definitely one of the more unique fuzzy drives we've played and we really like our version.
 We have a small stash of the original 2n404 transistors and will transition to a different device when we run out.
 We've added an input depth control to dial in the EQ voicing of the fuzz and you can select between a couple of different diode options via a toggle.